ali-vayani/ali-vayani/README.md

-### Hey i'm pAsta, a high school senior that's "*specialized*" in web development and is currently dabbling in app development and ai/ml -- ik, so original.
+### Hey i'm Ali, also known as pAsta.
+I'm a high school senior that's mainly into web development but I've been dabbling in app development and ai/ml - ik, so original - alot more recently.

 What i'm familiar w/
   - HTML, CSS (Tailwind CSS), JS (obv)